The Eye of the Fly

 In a study published in Journal Science, researchers found that flies have the fastest visual responses in the animal kingdom.
 The study suggests that this rapid vision may be a result of a mechanical force that generates electrical responses that are sent to the brain much faster, for example, than our eyes, where responses are generated using traditional chemical messengers.
 The fly’s vision is so fast that it is capable of tracking movements up to five times faster than our eyes.

 I realize that the fly would trade this one strength for even twenty-five percent of our brain power, but one has to wonder why the fly was given such an incredible eye compared to our relatively weak one.
 Why would we be granted the most complex brain in the animal kingdom, and not have the physical advantages inherent in the eye of the fly, the ears of the owl, the various sensory receptors of the snake, or the nose of the bloodhound?
-Wouldn’t we be able to better use those gifts better than those mindless animals, and insects, that don’t know enough to appreciate it?
+Wouldn’t we use those gifts better than those mindless animals, and insects, that don’t know enough to appreciate it?

-The obvious answer, from the Darwin perspective, is that humans don’t need these extra senses for survival, or to avoid predators.
+The obvious answer, from the Darwin perspective, is that humans don’t need these extra senses for survival to avoid predators.
 The more interesting perspective, I believe, is that having an extra sense would prove such a distraction that it might inhibit the tedious, arduous process of developing the complex human brain.

 “Keep your grades up if you want to maintain eligibility,” the adults surrounding the gifted athlete will say, but they rarely coach them to achieve academic excellence, and this is eventually displayed in the post-game interviews of those few elite athletes who have achieved the professional level.